zenika-open-source/hygie/docs/guide/gettingStarted.md

 ### Add a webhook

-Once the application is running, you can configure the webhook attachs to your git repository with the url : `http://localhost:3000/webhook`.
-You can select only the events you want to receive, or select all of them.
+Once the API is running, you can configure create a webhook to your git repository with the url : `http://<url of your server>/webhook`.
+You can also select the events you want to receive, or select all of them.

 > You can use [ngrok](https://ngrok.com/) to convert localhost url to public url.